scotow/forgoven/README.md

 # forgoven

-Check for items presents in offline coop mates' inventory/enderchest and notify on Discord/IFTTT if a share item in present (Hypixel Skyblock).
+Check for items in offline coop mates' inventory/enderchest and notify on Discord/IFTTT if a share item in present (Hypixel Skyblock).

 ### Usage